 Further issues arose in the 1980s.
 The rising prominence of selective approaches that did not require CHWs, as well as the loss of momentum of the nascent PHC movement as envisioned at Alma-Ata, led to the demise of a number of large-scale CHW programs.
-Additional factors also
+Additional factors also contributed to this faltering.
+The global oil crisis of the 1970s led to a global recession and a

 Political commitment for PHC and for strong and effective CHW programs was often lacking.
 There was a sense that these programs represented "second class care" and that CHWs were a temporary solution.
 Returning to strategies prevalent before Alma-Ata, priority was again given to investments in secondary and tertiary levels of care, often benefitting primarily urban and elite populations whose influence on government decision-making for health services was notable.
-Furthermore, monitoring and evaluation systems for PHC programs and for large-scale CHW programs were weak, and evidence of their effectiveness and cost-effectiveness were limited.
-In a publication released in 1992, when there were more than two million CHWs throughout the world, one knowledgeable observer remarked that:
+Furthermore, monitoring and evaluation systems for PHC programs and for large-scale CHW programs were weak, and evidence of their effectiveness and cost-effectiveness was limited.
+In a publication released in 1992, when there were more than two million CHWs throughout the world, one knowledgeable observer remarked:

-...it is striking how little is known about what CHWs actually do in relation to the tasks assigned to them, the impact of these activities upon health status, how much time they actually spend doing these various tasks, the response they find among the communities they serve, attrition rates, and costs of CHW programs.
+It is striking how little is known about what CHWs actually do in relation to the tasks assigned to them, the impact of these activities upon health status, how much time they actually spend doing these various tasks, the response they find among the communities they serve, attrition rates, and costs of CHW programs.

 Another reason for the loss of momentum among large-scale CHW programs in the 1980s was that these programs required more financial and supervisory inputs than had been originally envisioned.
 Consequently, many governments reduced or discontinued their CHW programs in the late 1980s and early 1990s, as efforts at selective PHC and vertical programs with strong international donor and technical support gained prominence.
+And the strong international donor are described by the strong international donor and technical support gained prominence.